Thom Yorke: 2021–2022: the Smile

-In March 2021, Yorke contributed music to shows by the Japanese fashion designer Jun Takahashi, including a remixed version of "Creep".
+In March 2021, Yorke contributed music to shows by the Japanese fashion designer Jun Takahashi, including a remix of "Creep".
 In May, Yorke debuted a new band, the Smile, with Jonny Greenwood and the jazz drummer Tom Skinner, produced by Godrich.
 Greenwood said the project was a way for him and Yorke to work together during the COVID-19 lockdowns.
-The Smile made their surprise debut in a performance streamed by Glastonbury Festival on May 22, with Yorke singing and playing guitar, bass, Moog synthesiser and Rhodes piano.
-The Guardian critic Alexis Petridis said the Smile "sound like a simultaneously more skeletal and knottier version of Radiohead", exploring more progressive rock influences with unusual time signatures, complex riffs and "hard-driving" motorik psychedelia.
+The Smile made their surprise debut in a performance streamed by Glastonbury Festival on May 22.
+Critics interpreted the Smile as a liberating, lower-pressure project for Yorke and Greenwood, with more jazz, krautrock and progressive rock influences and a looser, wilder sound.

 In October 2021, Yorke performed a Smile song, "Free in the Knowledge", at the Letters Live event at the Royal Albert Hall, London.
 In the same month, Yorke and the Radiohead cover artist, Stanley Donwood, curated an exhibition of Kid A artwork and lyrics at Christie's headquarters in London, ahead of a reissued package of the Kid A and Amnesia albums, Kid A Mnesia.
-The pair also contributed lyrics and artwork to Kid A Mnesia Exhibition, a free digital experience for PlayStation 5, macOS and Windows.
+They also contributed lyrics and artwork to Kid A Mnesia Exhibition, a free digital experience for PlayStation 5, macOS and Windows.

 On 9 April 2022, Yorke performed a solo concert at the Zeltbühne festival in Zermatt, Switzerland, playing songs from across his career.
 In May, the Smile released their debut album, A Light for Attracting Attention, and began a European tour.
 Yorke wrote two songs, "5.17" and "That's How Horses Are", for the sixth series of the television drama Peaky Blinders, broadcast in 2022.

+2023–2024: further Smile records and Confidenza

-He executive-produced Sus Dog (2023), the tenth album by Clark, contributing vocals and bass and acting as a mentor for Clark's vocals.
+Yorke executive-produced the tenth album by Clark, Sus Dog (2023), contributing vocals and bass and acting as a mentor for Clark's vocals.

-2023–present: further Smile records, Confidenza and Tall Tales

 In September 2023, Yorke and Donwood exhibited a selection of artwork, The Crow Flies, in London.
 The paintings, based on Islamic pirate maps and 1960s US military topographic charts, began as work for A Light For Attracting Attention.
 The Smile toured internationally between 2022 and 2024.
 In 2024, they released the albums Wall of Eyes and Cutouts, recorded simultaneously.

 Yorke composed the score for the 2024 film Confidenza by the Italian filmmaker Daniele Luchetti.
-It features the London Contemporary Orchestra and a jazz ensemble including Yorke's Smile bandmate Tom Skinner.
+It features the London Contemporary Orchestra and a jazz ensemble including Skinner.
 On 22 April, Yorke released two tracks from the soundtrack, "Knife Edge" and "Prize Giving".
 The soundtrack was released on 26 April.

 Yorke produced "Stepdaughter", a song written and performed by his wife, Dajana Roncione, and released in November 2024.
-It was written for the Italian film Eterno Visionario, directed by Michele Placido and starring Roncione.
+It was written for the Italian film Eternal Visionary, directed by Michele Placido and starring Roncione.
 In October, Yorke began the Everything tour of New Zealand, Australia, Singapore and Japan, performing songs from across his career.
+A concert film, Thom Yorke Live at Sydney Opera House, premiered on 20 January 2026 in Sydney, Australia.